wendyltan/MangaDownloader/README.md

 # MangaDownloader
-Download some manga that is suitable for men
+Download some manga that is h